 In this version of the German classic, thinly pounded beef is smeared with whole-grain mustard; rolled with bacon, onion, and pickle spears; and then braised until tender.
+This recipe first appeared in our May 2014 issue with the story Race to the Finish.

 - 12 slices boneless beef chuck, 4" x 6 inch thick, pounded 1/16" thick